VzBoT3D/VzBoT-Vz330/Build guide-manual/Mellow Kit/README.md

 ## [Frame](/Assemblies%20BOM%20and%20STL/Frame)
 <img width="607" alt="image" src="https://user-images.githubusercontent.com/37383368/210115146-2aabb50a-7a39-4201-ad02-35352c372164.png">
 - All the STL found in the frame section, except the rear top brace for motor tensioner.
 (These braces are for people running with no enclosure)
+- Some users reported that the 20mm M4 bolts and tnuts were missing from the kit for the 4 frame feet.
+You might have to source them

 ## [Gantry](/Assemblies%20BOM%20and%20STL/Gantry):
 <img width="992" alt="image" src="https://user-images.githubusercontent.com/37383368/210115639-6b2158bb-fa36-4a1c-9ae3-acfcb1e5f99b.png">